-Sue Chatterton a Watercolour Specialist with passion and a desire to share her knowledge and experience with other people.
+Sue Chatterton is a Watercolour Specialist with passion and a desire to share her knowledge and experience with other people.

 Painting is fun it should be viewed as such.
 I paint mainly in watercolour although I have been known to introduce pastel and coloured pencil to a specific piece.
 Watercolour is my chosen medium because of its transparency.
 Using a limited palette and keeping to transparent colours, I enjoy experimenting with colour.